A unifying view on the irreversible investment exercise boundary in a stochastic, time-inhomogeneous capacity expansion problem: A unifying view on the optimal investment boundary

-Working under Assumption-[I] of Section~\ref{Bank-El Karoui approach}, Assumption-[det] of Section~\ref{investment exercise boundary} and conditions (\ref{efficiency condition}) of Theorem \ref{v non-increasing in s}, we can finally proceed to unifying views on the investment exercise boundary.
+Under Assumption-[I] of Section~\ref{Bank-El Karoui approach}, Assumption-[det] of Section~\ref{investment exercise boundary} and conditions (\ref{efficiency condition}) of Proposition \ref{v non-increasing in s}, in this Section we manage to show that the investment exercise boundary obtained by variational methods coincides with the base capacity provided by the Representation Theorem approach.
+Hence in the presence of scrap value at the terminal time $T$ getting a unifying view on the curve at which it is optimal to invest is possible but it requires adding extra conditions.

 Certainly uniqueness of the optimal control, Proposition \ref{hnu s.thm} and Theorem \ref{control by base capacity} imply the identification of $\hat{\nu}^{0,y}(t)$ with the optimal control ${\nu}_{l^{\star}}^{y}(t)$ obtained via the Bank and El Karoui Representation Theorem.
-Also, the non-increasing property of $\hat y(t)$ implies its upper right-continuity \`{a} la Bourbaki.
+Moreover $\hat y(t)$ is strictly positive and its non-increasing property implies upper right-continuity \`{a} la Bourbaki, properties naturally enjoyed by the base capacity $l^{\star}_{y} (t)$.

 Recalling (\ref{vv s}), writing (\ref{Gamma y,xi}) under the new probability measure $Q_0$ and taking care of the conditioning by arguments as in the proof of Theorem \ref{stop} (see also \cite{ChF}, Proposition 5.2) provide \beq \ti\Gamma^{y;-\frac{1}{y}} (t):= e^{\int_0^t \mu_F (r) dr} \dts\frac{1}{C^o(t)} \Gamma^{y;-\frac{1}{y}} (t) = v(t,yC^o(t)) \leq \frac{1}{f_C(t)}, \quad t\in (0,T), ~\mbox{ a.s.} \eeq but, contrary to the no-scrap value case of \cite{ChF}, Proposition 5.3, $\ti\Gamma^{y;\xi} (t)$ cannot be written in terms of $v$ for a generic value of $\xi$ due to the $y$-parameter dependence of $\Gamma^{y;\xi}$ (carried over to $\xi^{\star}_{y}(t)$ and $l^{\star}_{y} (t)$) which accounts for the term $G'(y C^o(T))$ due to the scrap value.
 Therefore (cf. (\ref{base capacity by xi star})), for $t\in [0,T)$, \beq l^{\star}_{y} (t) := -\frac{C^o(t)}{\xi^{\star}_{y} (t)} = \frac{C^o(t)}{-\sup\Big\{\xi<0 : \ti\Gamma^{y;\xi} (t) = \frac{1}{f_C(t)} \Big\}} = \sup\Big\{ -\frac{1}{\xi} C^o(t) >0 : \ti\Gamma^{y;\xi} (t) = \frac{1}{f_C(t)} \Big\} \eeq does not appear immediately linked to $\hat y(t)$ (cf. (\ref{hat y in function of v})).
 So some work is needed in order to compare the two approaches.
 Notice that, for $t\in [0,T)$ and $z>y>0$, $l^{\star}_{y}(t) \geq l^{\star}_{z}(t)$ since $\ti\Gamma^{y;\xi} (t) \geq \ti\Gamma^{z;\xi} (t)$ by the decreasing property of $G'(\cdot)$, which together with the decreasing property of $\tR_C(\cdot,w, r)$ also implies